quaderno/quaderno-api/source/includes/_contacts.md

 # Contacts

-A contact is any client, customer or vendor who appears on your invoices or expenses.
+A contact is any customer or vendor who appears on your invoices, credit notes, and expenses.

 ## Create a contact